 Instead of cooking every day, cook in large batches that will last you for a week.

 Feeling the munchies?
 If you don’t have anything in your bag, you are more likely to grab a bag of chips from the vending machine.
 If there is an apple or a healthy snack in your bag, you will hesitate while going for the bag of chips.

 Keep a bottle of freshly squeezed juice, milk, etc. so that you don’t go for unhealthy alternatives like soda, processed juice, etc.

 We are often in a hurry to leave for school in the morning and skip breakfast – don’t do that.
 It is a very unhealthy habit, and research shows that skipping meals, especially breakfast, can have adverse effects on human health.

-Even if you don’t a lot of time, have some bread and peanut butter, a piece of fruit, freshly squeezed juice, etc. You can easily store these things in your room, and keep them in your bag as well so that you can have breakfast while going to your class in the morning.
+Even if you don’t have a lot of time, have some bread and peanut butter, a piece of fruit, freshly squeezed juice, etc. Try making poached eggs in the microwave for a good amount of protein and save yourself time.
+You can easily store these things in your room, and keep them in your bag as well so that you can have breakfast while going to your class in the morning.

 Make Wise Fast Food Choices